12 tiny worlds

 It can go through six generations in a day, which would be like if you could produce great, great, great, great grandchildren in 24 hours.

 That's pretty perfect for someone who's trying to figure out how things evolve over time.
+So it was pretty perfect for Richard.

-He couldn't go back and see how the Earth might have evolved differently if you re-ran it in different ways, but he could create 12 almost identical situations and then watch each of them play out, like making 12 parallel universes.
+He couldn't go back and see how the Earth might have evolved differently if you re-ran it in different ways, but he could create 12 almost identical situations and then watch each of them play out, like making 12 parallel universes if those universes were in laboratory flasks.

+Little flasks, little tiny flasks that hold up to 50 milliliters.
 They're only a couple of inches tall, little glass flasks that have little beakers sitting on top of them.

-And so 37 years ago, Richard took 12 little piles of E.
+And so 37 years ago, Richard took 12 little piles of E. coli, each of which had grown from a single cell.

 And on February 24th, 1988, he put one pile into each of 12 flasks.

-And inside each flask, there was a mixture of water and sugar sugar and some other ingredients that you can think of kind of like a broth or a soup, I guess.
+And inside each flask, there was a mixture of water and sugar and some other ingredients that you can think of kind of like a broth or a soup, I guess.

-It was a tweaked version of a historical recipe that lots of other microbiologists had used to raise E.
+It was a tweaked version of a historical recipe that lots of other microbiologists had used to raise E. coli.

-And this broth mixture, again, was pretty much identical in each flask or as close to identical as possible.
+And this broth mixture, again, was pretty much identical in each flask, or as close to identical as possible.
+And then after the E.

-This big box kept at 37 degrees Celsius that shakes very slightly to keep everything kind of moving around a bit.
+coli were added, each flask was put into an incubator, this big box kept at 37 degrees Celsius that shakes very slightly to keep everything kind of moving around a bit.

 And when the flasks are sitting in the incubator with their little glass beakers on top, they make a very delightful little jingling sound, very quiet to the ear.
+Too bad I don't have any here.

-I could shake one for the recording.
+I could shake one for the recording,

+but it's a very pleasant sound.
 Inside each flask on that first day in 1988, the E.

 coli basically did their thing.

-So Richard took 12 new flasks, put fresh broth in each of them, and then took some of the E.
+So Richard took 12 new flasks, put fresh broth in each of them, and then took some of the E. coli from the first flask and transferred it carefully into a new one.

 Then he did the same with the second flask.
+And you do that for all the populations.

 It takes a few minutes, once you're good at it at least, and you pop those back into the incubator.

-coli continued eating and reproducing and eating and reproducing some more.
+And there, the E. coli continued eating and reproducing and eating and reproducing some more.

-And the next day, he transferred the E.
+And the next day, he transferred the E. coli again and again.

 Eventually, other people in his lab were doing the transfers too, but it was always the same routine.
+Each day they would transfer the E.

-coli to new flasks, and then the next day, they do it again,
+coli to new flasks, and then the next day they do it again,

-and the next day, again, and again and again, the next day,
+and the next day, again, and again, and again, and the next day, and again, again, and again, again, and again, again, and the next day.

-Weekends and holidays, and as close to 365 days a year as possible for first weeks and then months and then years.
+Weekends and holidays, and as close to 365 days a year as possible for first weeks, and then months, and then years.

 And with each day and each round of reproduction, the populations in each flask started to peel away from each other.

-Because in each flask population, even though everything else was almost the same, different random mutations were happening, tiny changes to the E.
+Because in each flask population, even though everything else was almost the same, different random mutations were happening, tiny changes to the E. coli genes.

-Some of those mutations did not help the E.
+Some of those mutations did not help the E. coli, maybe even harm them.

-coli were more likely to reproduce and pass their mutations on.
+But some mutations were helpful, and those E. coli were more likely to reproduce and pass their mutations on.

-coli in each flask started with an almost identical ancestor and close to identical food and close to identical conditions, as they mutated, they started to differ from each other just a little tiny bit.
+And so Even though the E. coli in each flask started with an almost identical ancestor and close to identical and close to identical conditions.

-So this is how Richard and his colleagues set up essentially a miniature model of evolution, these 12 12 tiny dolls' house worlds full of bacteria.
+So this is how Richard and his colleagues set up essentially a miniature model of evolution, these 12 tiny dolls' house worlds full of bacteria.

 But in order to figure out how those worlds were changing over time, they also needed a record, right?
+Snapshots of the dolls' houses across the generations.

 So they also made a doll's house version of a fossil record.

-coli from last day's flasks into a new one, they took some of the leftover E.
+Every 75 days, after they moved the small fraction of E. coli from last day's flasks into a new one, they took some of the leftover E.

 coli from the old flasks and they froze it.

-coli have one more superpower that makes them especially good research subjects.
+Because E. coli have one more superpower that makes them especially good research subjects.

 We can freeze the bacteria and they are still alive.

+You can think of them like they're in suspended animation almost.
 So if you thaw them out again down the line, they come right back to life.

-We can directly compare strains of our bacteria that lived at different different times in the past.
+And that allows us to do what I like to call time travel.
+We can directly compare strains of our bacteria that lived at different times in the past.

 A paleontologist who's studying the normal fossil record, they have to look at stuff like old skeletons, right?
+Those skeletons are often incomplete, sometimes just single bones.

+They're creatures we don't have any bones from at all.
 And fossil bones are, obviously, fossilized, so they've turned to rock.

-All to say, Our fossil record is a puzzle with a lot of pieces missing.
+All to say, our fossil record is a puzzle with a lot of pieces missing.

-But in Richard's lab, the record of E.
+But in Richard's lab, the record of E. coli past is beautifully thorough.

 Yeah, we call it the frozen fossil record.